 Our Governing Documents provide that, for nominations of persons for election to our Board or other proposals to be considered at an annual meeting of stockholders, a stockholder must provide us with written notice no earlier than 75 days and no later than 45 days prior to the first anniversary of the date that our proxy materials relating to the preceding year's annual meeting of stockholders (or a notice of availability of proxy materials, if earlier) were first mailed.
 As a result, stockholder proposals must be received by us no earlier than February 12, 2023, and no later than March 14, 2023, to be considered at our 2023 annual meeting of stockholders.
-In the event the date of our 2023 annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary date of our 2022 annual meeting of stockholders, notice must be delivered not earlier than the close of business on the 120th day prior to the date of our 2023 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the date of our 2023 annual meeting of stockholders are following the day on which public announcement of the date of our 2023 annual meeting of stockholders is first made.
+In the event the date of our 2023 annual meeting of stockholders, notice must be delivered not earlier than the close of business on the 120th day prior to the date of our 2023 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the date of our 2023 annual meeting of stockholders or (ii) the 10th day following the day on which public announcement of the date of our 2023 annual meeting of stockholders is first made.
 Such notice must be provided to AppFolio, Inc., 50 Castilian Drive, Santa Barbara, California 93117, Attn: Chief Legal Officer.
 Our Governing Documents specify certain additional requirements regarding the form and content of such notice.